seznam/QApe/README.md

 	// Maximal number of actions performed in a random scenario
 	// (if error occures, the scenario is ended)
 	actionsPerScenario: 100,
+	// Wait time after each action,
+	// there should be some delay so the javascript
+	// at your website is executed and an error
+	// is displayed before performing another action.
+	afterActionWaitTime: 500,
 	// Number of execution errors of actions to abort the random scenario.
 	// This prevents from infinity loops, when qape is not able to perform
 	// any action on the page and keeps retrying.